Horabagrus brachysoma

-Horabagrus brachysoma or the sun catfish is a species of catfish endemic to rivers in the Western Ghats of India.
-It is known as Günther's catfish or yellow catfish.
-It is also known as Manjakoori in its native range.
-It is also known by a host of other names, such as eclipse catfish, bullseye catfish, golden red tail catfish, and solar catfish.
+Horabagrus brachysoma is a species of catfish endemic to rivers in the Western Ghats of India.
+It is known as mannjakoori in its native range, and has a host of English common names, such as sun catfish, Günther's catfish, yellow catfish, eclipse catfish, bullseye catfish, golden red tail catfish, and solar catfish.

 Description

-H. brachysoma has a large head and a wide mouth.
-The eyes are large and can be seen from below the fish.
-There is a dorsal fin with a hard spine as well as an adipose fin.
-There are four pairs of barbels, one nasal, one maxillary (sides of the mouth), and two mandibular (chin).
-The body is yellowish with black shoulder spot surrounded by a lighter outline.
-This fish can reach a length of 45 cm TL.
+Horabagrus brachysoma has a large head and a wide, subterminal mouth; the eyes are large and can be seen from below the fish.
+There are four pairs of barbels, one nasal, one maxillary, and two mandibular.
+The body is yellowish, with a black shoulder spot surrounded by a lighter outline.
+The dorsal fin has one spine and from 5 to 7 rays, and there is an adipose fin.
+It may reach 45 cm in TL.